Framework-R-D/phlex-design/doc/introduction.rst

 The stakeholder requirements are listed in :numref:`Appendix %s <appendices/requirements:Framework requirements>` for convenience.
 To more easily connect the design to the requirements, any design aspect influenced by specific requirements contains bracketed references to those requirements (e.g. :need:`DUNE 1`).

-Where possible, we limit references to stakeholder requirements to the conceptual design in :numref:`conceptual_design:Conceptual design`.
+Where possible, we limit references to stakeholder requirements to the conceptual design in :numref:`Chapter %s <conceptual_design:Conceptual design>`.
-Some stakeholder requirements are referenced in :numref:`supporting_design:Supporting design` if those requirements do not affect the conceptual framework model.
+Some stakeholder requirements are referenced in :numref:`Chapter %s <supporting_design:Supporting design>` if those requirements do not affect the conceptual framework model.
 No system requirements are currently referenced in this document.

 ====================